 International partners of Canadian citizens are not eligible to apply for an open work permit (unless they have been determined eligible as members of certain in-Canada permanent residence classes) and will therefore usually enter Canada on a visitors visa.
 Partners seeking employment must have a job offer before they apply for a temporary work permit.

 |Apply for Permanent Residency||We strongly advise that you begin the process for sponsorship to obtain Permanent Resident status for your partner as soon as possible in order to avoid the inconvenience of your partner having visitor status in Canada.|

 Since international partners are considered visitors, they cannot obtain Quebec Health Insurance (unless they have individual status that makes them eligible) and should therefore make arrangements for private health coverage before entering Canada.

 |Provincial Plan Replacement Coverage||

 McGill provides provincial plan replacement coverage for international partners of returning Canadians for the first three months of the new academic staff member’s appointment.
 Subsequently, this coverage must be applied for and purchased every three months until the partner becomes eligible for Medicare.

 |Procedures to Obtain a Temporary Work Permit||

-Our Immigration Administrator works with you and your department to obtain the necessary approvals from Human Resources & Skills Development Canada (HRSDC) and Immigration Québec to hire a non-Canadian.
-A confirmation letter signed by both government departments is issued as your "Labour Market Opinion (LMO)".
+Our Immigration Consultant and/or Lawyer works with you and your department to obtain the necessary approvals from Employment and Skills Development Canada (ESDC) and Immigration Québec to hire a non-Canadian.
+A confirmation letter signed by both government departments is issued as your "Labour Market Impact Assessment (LMIA)".
 A "Certificat d’acceptation du Québec (CAQ)" is issued by Immigration Québec.